As a beagle owner, I am often asked what it’s like living with these mischievous pups. Well, let me tell you…there’s never a dull moment!

 4. Drool Machines

-Beagles are known for their excessive drooling, thanks to their loose lips and long-hanging jowls that aren’t as effective at keeping saliva inside their mouths.
+Beagles are known for their excessive drooling, thanks to their loose lips and low-hanging jowls that aren’t as effective at keeping saliva inside their mouths.

 Coupled with an extremely high food drive, their constant drooling is definitely a downside of owning a beagle.